 Even with Method-A, the identical motion information cases could still remain.
 In this case, Method-2 of JCTVC-F356 could be utilized for reducing motion compensation complexity.
 In this regard, availableFlagL1Col is set to ‘0’, if the resulting mvL1Col is still equal to mvL0Col.
 (In the HM software, this assignment corresponds to setting refIdxL1Col=-1)

+Detailed algorithm is shown below:

 Appendix A describes the required modification to WD3 text for Method-B (both yellow-marked and green-marked parts).

 Table 2 shows the experimental results for Method-B.